hieutdle/udacity-data-engineering/README.md

 # 2. Data Model

+Data Lake
+This is what we are using for analytics.
+The data is prepared to allow for fast query times.
+We are consturcting a star schema with 1 fact table and multiple dimension tables.

+Fact table: temperatures table.
+* Decided by business use-case (analyze the average temperature through year of a city)
+* Holds records of a metric(city,average temperature,...)
+* Changes regularly.
+Update every day according to the data source.
+* Connects to dimensions via foreign keys(via aiport_code code and city_id)

+Dimesion table: city demographics table, airport table, time table
+* Holds descriptions of attributes:
+    * For the city table, it hold the demographics of a city
+    * For the airport table, it hold the description of a airport
+    * For the time table, it hold the description of a time
+* These table are not change often (the demographics and the description of the airport are just provided at specify time according to the data source, do not have date attribute )

+I choose the Star schema because is in a more de-normalized form and hence tends to be better for performce analysis.
+It uses less foreign key.
+The relationships inside the data are simple and don’t have many to many relationships .

+The  temperatures fact table is the heart of the data model.
+This table's data comes from the temperatures data sets and contains keys that links to the dimension tables.
+The data dictionary of the temperatures dataset contains detailed information on the data that makes up the fact table.

+The us city dimension table comes from the demographics dataset and links to the temperatures fact table at by city_id.
+This dimension would allow analysts to get insights from temperatures patterns into the US city demographics based on cities for example: overall population of a cities based on temperature.
+We could ask questions such as, do low temperatures have small population?.

+Example:

+I find the average temperature in 2/2010 of Minneapolis its -9, its pretty low so i want to find its population and median age for further analysis.

+The airport dimension table comes from airport dataset and link to the temperatures fact table by airport_code.
+This dimesion would allow analyst to get insights like does temperatures affect airport types?

+Example:

+Now i have a average temperature of a specific time at the year (it can be very low), its population.
+So I want to find if there are any heliport in this city for further analysis like do low temperature and low population make it have less type of airports. ( low temperature make it harder for operate airport and low population make it less airport and also airport type )

+**Cleaning data:**
+I filter all data:
+* drop duplicates in all table
+* just about the city in the usa so that we can analysis about it.

+The main idea is analyze about the temperature and also can check the demographic of the city and the airport type of the same city in the US when the analyst need it.

+# 3. Data Dictionary

 ### Fact table

 1. temperatures fact table
-* temperature_id: unique id of a part of a tempearature record; Primary Key, auto-incremented
+* temperature_id: int；unique id of a part of a tempearature record; Primary Key, auto-incremented
-* date: datetime, date of record, foreign key
+* date: datetime, shows the date when the the temperature was recorded, foreign key
-* month: int, month of record
+* month: int, month of the record
-* year: int, year of record
+* year: int, year of the record
-* avg_temp: string, average temperature
+* avg_temp: float, Average temperature: show the average temperature of the city corresponding to the date.
-* avg_temp_uncertainty: string, average temperature
+* avg_temp_uncertainty: float,  Average temperature uncertainty: you don't know for certain that the temperature was exactly {number}, so the avg_temp_uncertainty measure the fluctuations range.
-* city: name of the city
+* city: string, name of the city where recorded the temperature
-* latitude: string, latitude
+* latitude: string, latitude of the record
-* longitude: string, longitude
+* longitude: string, longitude of the record
-* airport_code: airport_code, foreign key
+* airport_code: string, airport_code, foreign key, using for connect to the airport table
-* city_id: int, city unique id, foreign key
+* city_id: int, city unique id, foreign key, using for connect to the demographic table

 ### Dimension tables

-1. city demographics dimesion table: A demographic of a city
+1. city demographics dimesion table: A demographic of a city, where we can get a data about demographic.
-* city_id: unique id of a part of demographics in a city; Primary Key, auto-incremented
+* city_id: int, unique id of a city; Primary Key, auto-incremented
 * city : string, name of the city
-* state_name: string, state_code
+* state_name: string, Name of the state where the city is
-* median_age : float, median age
+* median_age : float, median age of people in the city
-* male_population: int, male population
+* male_population: int, male population of the city
-* female_population: int, female population
+* female_population: int, female population of the city
-* total_population: int, total population
+* total_population: int, total populationn of the city
-* num_veterans: int, number of vererans
+* num_veterans: int, number of vererans in the city
-* foreign_born: int, number of foreign born
+* foreign_born: int, number of foreign-born in the city
-* avg_household: float, average household size
+* avg_household: float, average household size, average number of people in a family
 * state_code: string, 2-letter code of the state

 2. airports: airport dimension table which store the information about airport